 The MRI Quality section of the webinar is aimed at reviewing and enhancing a practicing Physicist's knowledge on acceptance and annual equipment performance evaluations, quality assurance, and quality control (to include Homogeneity and RF Coil testing).

-The MRI Optimization section of the webinar offers a deeper dive on Artifacts and Protocol Development that builds on the base of MRI Safety and MRI Quality as discussed in earlier sections.
+The MRI Optimization section of the webinar offers a deeper dive into Artifacts and Protocol Development that builds on the base of MRI Safety and MRI Quality as discussed in earlier sections.

 At the end of the 2-day webinar, the intent is to provide the participant with relevant information for an integrated MRI Physics practice that ties in Safety, Quality, and Optimization.